saptarshibasu/aws-study/README.md

 [TOC](#table-of-content)

 * CloudWatch is for monitoring performance, whereas **CloudTrail** is for auditing API calls
-* CloudWatch with EC2 will monitor events every 5 min by default.
-With **detailed monitoring**, the interval will be 1 min
+* CloudWatch with EC2 will monitor events every 5 min by default - **basic monitoring**
+* With **detailed monitoring**, the interval will be 1 min
-* CloudWatch alarms can be created to trigger notifications
+* CloudWatch alarms can be created to trigger notifications when a certain metric reaches a certain value
 * Enabling CloudWatch logs for **EC2**
   * Assign appropriate CloudWatch access policy to the IAM role
   * Install CloudWatch agent (awslogsd) in EC2
-* Since AWS does not have access to the  underlying OS, some metrics are **missing** including disk and memory utilization
+* Since EC2 does not have access to the  underlying OS, some metrics are **missing** including disk and memory utilization
 * CloudWatch can collect metrics and logs from services, resources and applications on AWS as well on-premise services
 * CloudWatch Alarms can be created to
   * send SNS notifications